buettner/private-prefetch-proxy/README.md

 ## Non-goals
 This proposal is only relevant for the cross-origin cases.
 For same-origin prefetching/prerendering, there is no need to hide the user’s IP address or other state.
 Indeed, the party triggering prefetch/prerender is the same party that is being prefetched/prerendered, and naturally has access to said information.
 While same-origin prefetch/prerendering are out-of-scope of this explainer, we are nevertheless interested in improving prefetching/prerendering for both cross-origin and same-origin scenarios through other efforts.

+## Prefetching Details
+### Using an isolated network context
+Prefetches should not reveal any local state that can be used to identify the user.
+The CONNECT proxy masks the IP address, but the browser is responsible for not revealing other information that can be used to identify the user.

+Specifically:
+* Cookies must not be sent on prefetches.
+* Prefetches must use an isolated network context that does not reveal state from the HTTP cache, previous TLS sessions, etc.
+* Static fingerprinting surfaces such as User-Agent must be bucketed, e.g., only specifiying the major version of the browser.

+In addition, prefetches should not persist any state (cookies, HTTP caching) unless the user navigates to the prefetched link.

+### What to prefetch
+Our experiment found that fetching the mainframe HTML, along with statically linked CSS and synchronous Javascript, provided a 40% LCP improvement at the median.
+Fetching other resources, for example images, may further improve user experience at the cost of more wasted bytes on mispredictions.
+All prefetches carry the "Purpose: prefetch" header so origins can identify them.

 # FAQ
 ## TLS key leaks and private prefetch proxies